ShahanurSharif/spfx-banner-search/README.md

 git push
 ```

 ## Update Workflow
-- To update PnP Modern Search, run `npm run get-pnp-modern-search` and rebuild the solution.
+- To update PnP Modern Search Extensibility, run `npm update @pnp/modern-search-extensibility` and rebuild the solution.
 - Review release notes for breaking changes and test your integration.
-- If you accidentally commit these source directories, update `.gitignore`, remove them from git tracking with `git rm -r --cached src/pnp-modern-search-parts src/pnp-modern-search-extensibility`, then commit and push the cleanup.

 ## Best Practices
-- Keep third-party source code in `src/pnp-modern-search-parts` and `src/pnp-modern-search-extensibility` (not `node_modules`).
+- Use the official npm package for extensibility features.
 - Document any customizations or integration patterns clearly.
 - Use modular components for easy future extension.

 ## For Models and Agents
-- Always use the provided scripts for setup and updates.
+- Always use the official npm package for setup and updates.
 - Follow the integration pattern in this README for consistent development.
 - Do not modify code in `node_modules`.
 - Communicate any changes or issues in the project documentation and commit messages.